 The Internet and mobile technology has prompted a new generation of digital health interventions that leverage websites and mobile apps to promote positive health behavior change.
-It is estimated that over 40,000 mobile health apps are available for download on mobile electronic devices, with functions ranging from health education and self-diagnosis, to medication reminders.
+It is estimated that over 100,000 mobile health apps are available for download on mobile electronic devices, with functions ranging from health education and self-diagnosis to medication reminders.

-CIRP Approach to Digital Health Evaluation
+DHI Approach to Digital Health Evaluation

 - bringing together experts across disciplines and industries to solve major health problems utilizing modern technology

 - identifying and sharing evidence-based best practices in app development and evaluation

 - creating digital health interventions and refining them through agile development processes and usability testing

 - building innovative technology and tools to simplify rigorous, yet pragmatic, health outcome evaluation of digital health applications